robb-j/chowchow-auth/README.md

 - `cookie` – Redirect the client back to `loginRedir` and set the authorization as a cookie, useful for server rendered apps.
 - `redir` – Redirect the client back to `loginRedir` with `?token=...` set, useful for webapps
 - `token` – Return the client to a JSON page with the token in it, useful for development.

+## Using the authorization

+Once authenticated, a client is provided with an authorization based on their `mode`.
+This module adds a `jwt` option to the context with that authorization in it.
+It will automatically look for it on the request based on:

+1. It will look for a signed cookie named `access_token`, or whatever you passed to `cookieName`
+2. It will look for a `Authorization: bearer ...` header and extract the token from that
+3. It will look for `?token=...` query parameter

+If it finds one of those, it will verify it was a jwt signed by our secret and that it is an object with `{ typ: auth }`.
+That payload is then inserted into chowchow's Context.

 ### Configuration